benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- In this case of our "perfect" library the "focus on the user" principle still applies
+- In this case, our "focus on the user" principle still applies
   * Except, this time the "user" **is** the developer
-- Obviously, the library should provide the functionality it's designed to provide
-  * And in a well thought out API
-  * But I **won't** be talking about any of that today
+- And instead of talking about API design
+  * We're gonna focus on **everything else**
-- Everything else related to the repo has to also enable developers to build better user experiences
+  * Everything that enables developers to build user experiences with our library
-  * It's all that "other stuff" that we'll be talking about today
-  * Which I believe is equally important 😄

 =====